 Advice for EPPS Students

-Take the most rigorous, technical courses you can in order to differentiate yourself from the rest of the workforce, particularly in this difficult economic environment.
+Take the most rigorous, challenging courses that you can in order to differentiate yourself.

-I like to go running and biking when the weather is warm.
+Run and bike when the weather is warm/hot.